daq-db/daqdb/doc/network_setup_guide.md

 cd mlnx-en-4.5-1.0.1.0-rhel7.6-x86_64
 ./install --add-kernel-support --dpdk
 ```
-_Note: It may be necessary to install some extra packages e.g createrepo_
+_Note: It may be necessary to install some extra packages e.g createrepo, elfutils_

 ##### Set Ethernet mode
 ```